Hyedryn/elikopy/docs/elikopy_usage.rst

 Preprocessing
 ^^^^^^^^^^^^^

 The following code block show how to preproccess the dMRI data.
-By default only the brain extraction is enabled in the preprocessing but we recommend you to enable more preprocessing as described in the detailled guide (LINK).
+By default only the brain extraction is enabled in the preprocessing but we recommend you to enable more preprocessing as described in the detailled guide (:ref:`preprocessing-dmri`).

 .. code-block:: python
 	:linenos: